rbdannenberg/arco/doc/design.md

   3. The "allocated" state can go to:
      1. "on the to-be-freed list" if GC frees the Ugen_id object.
      2. FREE_SENT_NO_GC if `arco_ugen_free_now` is called.
-  4. The only next state after "on the to-be-freed list" is FREE_SENT when `arco_ugen_gc` is called and `/arco/free` message is sent.
+  4. The only next state after "on the to-be-freed list" is ON_LIST and "on the free list" when `arco_ugen_gc` is called and `/arco/free` message is sent.
-  4. The only next state after FREE_SENT is ON_LIST and on the free list when `/actl/free` is received.
   5. The FREE_SENT_NO_GC can go to:
-     1. the ON_LIST and "on the to-be-freed list" state if GC frees the Ugen_id object, followed by FREE_SENT when `/arco/free` message is sent (see above).
+     1. the ON_LIST and and "on the free list" when `arco_ugen_gc` is called and `/arco/free` message is sent.
-     2. the FREE_IN_ARCO state if `/actl/free` is received.
-  6. the FREE_IN_ARCO state can only await GC and then become ON_LIST and on the free list".

 ### Functions available to Serpent